gustav-evensson/notice.js/README.md

 If you want more comtomization you can with the CSS varaibles change the color and also the wall gap of the notification.

-**In vanillaJS the varaibles are located in a seperate "variables.css" file**
+In vanillaJS the varaibles are located in a seperate [varaibles.css](https://github.com/gustav-evensson/notice.js/blob/main/notice/variables.css) file.

+Where as in the vue component the variables are located in the style tag of the component.